Gear Analysis: The Gorka In Idlib

 In Syria, the Gorka provides a plethora of tactical advantages.
 It’s typical tan/brown coloration blends in decently with Levantine forests and plains, as well as the tan/grey-dominant urban environments the country is known for.
 Despite what many people appear to think about Syria (and the Middle East as a whole), it does get cold.
 During the winter months, temperatures tend to range between 30-50°F (-1-10°C), a perfect climate to wear a Gorka over another warming layer for an optimal combination of insulation and wind-proofing.
 The tough canvas and nylon construction of the suits provide durability when fighting in both urban and rural environments, an important quality given the low budget of many fighters.
 Let’s take a look at some examples of fighters sporting the suit:

 Spotted in this picture of two Chechen fighters is what appears to be a Gorka made by one of the many off-brand Russian companies that produce the suits (tag on left sleeve is indicative of this, as none of the more popular/high quality brands producing the suits use such branding).
-While rare in the western world, these cheap Gorkas are quite common in Russia and the Caucasus, and was likely smuggled into Idlib through the Turkish border.
+While rare in the western world, these cheap Gorkas are quite common in Russia and the Caucasus, and were likely smuggled into Idlib through the Turkish border.

 This suit appears to be locally made.
 Locally made Gorkas are quite easy to spot, as the contrast in color between the nylon and canvas portions of locally made two-tone suits is often significantly higher than that of imported suits.